eurekadevelopment/android_device_samsung_exynos7885/CAMERA.md

 ## Camera IDs reported by Exynos camera module

 - Camera ID 0 = Back primary camera, this camera has correct resolution and direction, no need to touch.
-- Camera ID 1 = Mixed cam which has back secondary cam's resolution and front cam's direction.
-But the camera hal should open this id to access front camera.
+- Camera ID 1 = Mixed cam which has back secondary cam's resolution and front cam's direction. ignored by us
-- Camera ID 2 = Fake front camera, which has correct values, displays correct direction.
-But camera hal cannot open this camera, if it tries to, it throws an error.
+- Camera ID 2 = Real front camera, which has correct values, we map this camera's info to cam id 1
 - Canera ID 50 = Back secondary camera, which is not shown with AOSP original camera provider HAL.
 Need to manually query and add it with custom provider HAL.

 ## Hacks